ivan-guerra/colorbot/README.md

 - Menu Entry Swapper
 - Canvas or Brush Markers can also be helpful

-It is recommended to enable in the runescape `Settings -> Controls -> Enable "Shift click to drop items" and "Esc closes the interface"`
-And in runescape `Settings -> Warnings -> Confirmations -> Disable "World Switcher confirmation"` (to use along the World Hopper Plugin)
+I recommend in RS to `Settings -> Controls -> Enable "Shift click to drop items" and "Esc closes the interface"` <br> And `Settings -> Warnings -> Confirmations -> Disable "World Switcher confirmation"` (to use along the World Hopper Plugin)

 Checkout this
 [blog post][2] for more information.